 The annual rate for spendable transfers, distributed quarterly, is 4% of the spending base of each endowment's principal fund.
 The principal fund's spending base is a percentage of the market value, and is adjusted quarterly, if necessary, to fall within a range of 85% to 95% of the market value of the endowment investments.
-In addition, the principal fund is assessed an annual 1.35% fee, charged quarterly.
+In addition. the principal fund is assessed an annual 1.35% fee, charged quarterly.
 This fee is a portion of the funding mechanism for the advancement programs of the University.

-Investment policy: The Foundation's investment objectives are to provide an annualized real rate of return, net of fees, of at least 5% in order to preserve, or increase, the purchasing power of endowment capital, while generating an income stream to support activities expanding opportunities available to families in two of Orlando's struggling neighborhoods.
-Rosen also created robust college and healthcare programs for his employees.
-This year, he contributed \$12 million toward UF's brain tumor research program.
+Investment policy: The Foundation's investment objectives are to provide an annualized real rate of return, net of fees, of at least 5% in order to preserve, or increase, the purchasing power of endowment capital, while generating an income stream to support activities of the funds held for the colleges and units of the University.
+This policy is designed to tolerate volatility in short and intermediate-term performance.